DCCdelang/CSS_Alien/README.md

 Ultimately the goal was to create a simple cluster that could display both the seeker and replicator behaviour.
-Unfortunately that turned out to be much harder than anticipated, eventually we contacted the author and the best we could come up with was a cluster that sort-of combines both behaviour however only gets stuck and only exhibits replicator behaviour.
+Unfortunately that turned out to be much harder than anticipated, eventually we contacted the author and the best we could come up with was a cluster that sort-of combines both behaviour however it tends to gets stuck and only exhibits replicator behaviour.
 When the token is removed from the cluster and a new token is introduced then the cluster exhibits the seeker behaviour and not the replicator.
 I believe it would be possible to iron out the bugs and create this cluster however we simply ran out of time.